decentralized-identity/faq/docs/spec.md

 to understand what it is optimizing for, and find the optimizations that are most relevant for your project.

-This is, again, too large a question for a one-paragraph answer.
+This is way too large a question for a one-paragraph answer (see above).
 But understanding the requirements of a given use-case or problem space takes time and extensive research-- and neutrality.
 Try to read against the grain in marketing materials and arrive at your own conclusions about what different